Bobby Witt Jr. Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.23 team ERA that ranks 14th among all MLB pitching staffs.
+- The Orioles' 4.32 team ERA ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 30 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The Orioles rank 16th in baseball in home runs allowed (34 total, 1.2 per game).

-- Wells (1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched) gets the start for the Orioles, his fifth of the season.
+- Gibson gets the start for the Orioles, his seventh of the season.
+He is 4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched.

-- In his most recent time out on Wednesday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up two earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the right-hander went 4 1/3 innings against the Detroit Tigers, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.